Recommendations

 Takes us on a tour to Palestine, enlivened by Lowell Thomas narration.
 Visits to the Holy Sepulchre, Wailing Wall, etc.

-Critics widely regard Going Places with Lowell Thomas, #22 as a cult-favorite piece of Documentary cinema.
+Critics widely regard Going Places with Lowell Thomas, #22 as a cult-favorite piece of Short cinema.
 Its cinematic excellence is frequently cited as its strongest asset, solidifying its place in United States's film legacy.

 View Details